MbqIIB/notes/BPM/BusinessSpace_notes.md

 * Business space configuration is stored in resource evnironment and can be changed directly or by editing a property file and then run admin task to update the resoruce environment configuration
-* To know which enterprise applications constitute the Business Space look into the folder `BPM_INSTALL_ROOT/installableApps/BusinessSpace`:
+* To know which enterprise applications constitute the original Business Space look into the folder `BPM_INSTALL_ROOT/installableApps/BusinessSpace`:
  * BSpaceEAR.ear
  * BSpaceForms.ear
  * BSpaceHelp.ear
  * mm.was.ear
  * PageBuilder2.ear
+* To know all Business space related applications including application contributing widgets to original business space, look at `Health Center > BusinessSpace`

 #### Business Space URLs:
 * The URLs returned in business space are of three types as seen by firefox `developer tools -> Network`: